BestTimesToVisit.com Logo

 Frequently Asked Questions

-For that sweet spot of sunshine without the peak summer crush, aim for late May to early June or September.
-The Adriatic is warm enough for swimming, the wildflowers are still out in early summer, and the evenings are pleasant for al fresco dining.
-You'll find a much more relaxed vibe than in July and August, and prices for accommodation can be a bit more reasonable too.
+For that perfect sweet spot, aim for late May to early June or September.
+The Adriatic Sea is still wonderfully warm for swimming, the wildflowers are stunning in spring, and the autumn air is crisp and clear.
+You'll get all the sunshine and beauty with a much more relaxed vibe and often better prices.

-Beyond Kotor and Budva, what's a lesser-known coastal gem worth exploring?
+Beyond Kotor and Budva, what's a coastal gem that most tourists miss?

 What is the cheapest month to visit Montenegro?